The Maplewood Tree Sale is Now Closed! Happy Spring!

 As this medium sized tree grows it forms a graceful spreading canopy that gives excellent filtered shade to your yard.
 No need to worry about those annoying seed pods as this tree is a fruitless variety.
 The leaves emerge a bright yellow then mature to a bright green giving your sunny yard a burst of color during the summer and fall.

 30-40′ h x 30-35′ w.
 Full sun.
 Gleditsia inermis

-Yard Fruit Duo:
+Yard Fruit Duo: SOLD OUT!